Xetibo/ReSet-Doc/sections/appendix/retrospective.typ

 The use of Rust, GTK and the general Linux environment was a very welcome experience, even though it certainly was challenging as well.
-After this project, I feel more confident in my abilities in rust, and low-level languages, given the by now routine usage of the language.
+After this project, I feel more confident in my abilities in Rust, and low-level languages, given the by now routine usage of the language.
 I can personally vouch for a project like this for everyone who wants to try something new or wants to try out a new language, it might just be a change from whatever you learned before.